PanagiotisEvaggelou/CRUD-RESTful-API/README.md

    - Import the project using the `pom.xml` file.

 3. **Run the Application**:
-   - Run the main application class `DemoApiApplication`.
+   - Run the main application class `DemoApplication`.
    - The application will start on port `8080`.

 ## API Endpoints